gristlabs/grist-help/help/col-refs.md

 *![Invalid reference value](images/column-ref-invalid.png)*
 {: .screenshot-half }

-Adding values to a reference column
+Adding values to a Reference column
 -----------------------------------
 Sometimes it's useful to add a new value to the dropdown list without having to switch to the underlying table.
 Reference columns make it easy!
 Just type in the value you want add and select the